Grantcz/WeatherWatcher/README.md

 # WeatherWatcher
-A Vue.js single page application built with the API from OpenWeatherMap.org
+a weather service webapp built with Vue.js & using the API from OpenWeatherMap.org to show current weather & a five day hourly forecast for cities inside the US.